 Furious Boundaries.
 The ruins here are crumbling, held by steel girders, holding up what was, what has been.
 Once thought of as picturesque now it’s unsafe and corrosive.
-The old decaying structure is sinking into Earth.
+The old decaying structure is sinking into the Earth.
 The railings are rusted and the scream of spirit of place says break it down.
 Emotions of anger, violation and division.
-Separation no longer acceptable.
+Separation is no longer acceptable.

 What if my thoughts on land energy clearing are not on point?
 What if there is a fault in my thinking?
 What if some places have energy clearing all adhered to through spirit?